 In case the applicant has sent the same application several times by mistake, the badge application reviewer can delete the unnecessary applications by clicking the Delete application button.
 In this case, the badge application won’t for example show in the organisation’s application reports as a rejected application.
 NB!
 The badge application reviewer must be careful when deleting applications, and be sure, that the application has been sent in fact as a mistake.
 It’s not possible to return the application after it’s been deleted.

 If there was some information missing in the application but otherwise the application could be approved, the application can be returned for the applicant by clicking the Return for revision link.
 A message form is opened by clicking the link where it’s possible for the issuer to describe what additional information is needed from the applicant.
 The applicant will receive a link to their e-mail, and from here s/he can add more information to the application.
 NB!
 The information provided by the applicant before will remain in the application.

 Reviewing badge application at the Pro service level

-A badge application list has been created for managing badge application at the Pro service level.
+A badge application list has been created for managing the badge application at the Pro service level.
 It makes it possible to see with one look what badge application has received pending applications.
-It’s possible to access badge reviewing straight from the list and applications can be ordered by Newest, Oldest or by Applicant name.
+It’s possible to access badge reviewing straight from the list, and applications can be ordered by Newest, Oldest, or by Applicant name.

 Organising and searching for message templates

 The issuer can organise templates according to the last modification time or by title, or s/he can insert a search word into the filter field.
-Issuer can search by existing categories.
+The issuer can search by existing categories.

 Adding a category to message templates

 Badge issuers can create ready-made recipient lists of badge earners which makes the issuing of badges faster.
-Creating a recipient list is a good idea for example when the badge is issued after participating to an event, course or similar.
+Creating a recipient list is a good idea for example when the badge is issued after participation in an event, course, or similar.

 Creating a recipient list